CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.maxint ; Maximum size of integer that fits in a C function (i.e things like sys.setrecursionlimit()).

-- beetroot.segfault() ; Forces python to segfault.
+- beetroot.segfault() ; Forces python to segfault using a recursion bug.

 - beetroot.func() ; Takes an object and creates a function that returns that object.

 - beetroot.analyze() ; Analyzes a function, returns a score based on it's randomness by checking collisions.
+  WARNING: Not great, a literal incrementation function would be reported as very random.
+UAYOR.

+- beetroot.delayWrite(string, delay=<some number>, out=<stdout/stderr>) ; Writes stuff to stdout, one letter at a time.

 Memory functions and stuff:
 ===========================